-By most measures, Google’s Accelerated Mobile Project (AMP) had a pretty good day today.
-The team announced that AMP is coming to Gmail, that AMP’s new “Story” format was released, and that the oh-so-problematic AMP URLs will gradually disappear (if you use Google’s Chrome browser).
+By most measures, Google’s Accelerated Mobile Pages (AMP) Project had a pretty good day today.
+The team announced that AMP is coming to Gmail, that AMP’s long-rumored “Story” format was released, and that the oh-so-problematic AMP URLs will gradually disappear (if you use Google’s Chrome browser).

-Now, I’ve written about AMP a few times now, each time outlining my concerns with the platform—and, more broadly, what it means for the web.
+Now, I’ve written about AMP a few times now, each time outlining my concerns with the platform — and, more broadly, its impact on the web.
 And each time I publish a new piece, I’ve been asked a question like this:

 What can I do about AMP?

 It’s a good question, but it doesn’t have an easy answer.

 Thing is, I went for a run this morning.
 And as I ran, the second installment of Ursula Franklin’s original lectures on “The Real World of Technology” played in my ears.
 There’s a section I love, about thirteen minutes in, where Franklin’s talking about technology, and how it reinforces existing power structures.
 And as Franklin’s arguing that technology is a social construct, she spends much of that lecture exploring the cultural and political infrastructures we’ve defined to support the technologies we’ve created.
 Here’s Franklin: